 Tips for the Best Timing of Your Prenatal

-• If you’re having a hard time taking your prenatal vitamin because the vitamin itself makes you feel nauseous, try taking it at a time of day when you can pair it with a small snack or water to help reduce your symptoms.
-Experts also recommend chewing gum or sucking on a hard candy after taking your prenatal or even taking half the vitamin at one time of day and half at another time to make it more tolerable.
+- If you’re having a hard time taking your prenatal vitamin because the vitamin itself makes you feel nauseous, try taking it at a time of day when you can pair it with a snack or water to help reduce your symptoms.
+Experts also recommend chewing gum or sucking on a hard candy after taking your prenatal, or even taking half the vitamin dose at one time of day and half at another time.
 (2)

 The Bottom Line